spsforks/QB64-Wiki/KEY-n.md

 RETURN

 ```

-<sub>Code by Ted Weissgerber</sub>
+Code by Ted Weissgerber

-*Example 3:* Differentiating the extended cursor keypad arrows from the predefined Number Pad arrow keys.
+Differentiating the extended cursor keypad arrows from the predefined Number Pad arrow keys.

 ```vb